LeGend077/diseases-addon/README.md

    - Caused by prolong exposure (5 minutes) to Sunlight.
    - Can be avoided by wearing any Helmet.
    - You are set on fire for 4 seconds and will increase your thirst lost to +5 unless cured.
-   - Cure: Honey + Lily Pad = Honey Rub
+   - Cure: Honey + Lily Pad = Honey Rub.

      ![image](https://github.com/user-attachments/assets/9a3320ae-8589-4961-a011-2866b5afb73e)

 4. **Food Poisoning**
    - A 50% chance to get poisoned by eating Raw Foods.
    - You'll get poisoned for 10 seconds; and hunger forever unless cured.
    - Cure: Herbal Mushroom Stew- Ginger, Coal, Honey, Mushroom Stew, Dandelion.

      ![image](https://github.com/user-attachments/assets/80b39264-c88e-4748-93e9-4bb9fa9bb43f)

 5. **Rabies**